 In October 2020, we entered into an At The Market Offering Agreement (the "ATM Agreement") with H.C.
 Wainwright & Co., LLC (the "Agent"), under which we may issue and sell shares of our common stock, from time to time, to or through the Agent.
 Offers and sales of shares of common stock by us through the Agent may be made by any method deemed to be an "at the market offering" as defined under SEC Rule 415 or in privately negotiated transactions, subject to certain conditions.
 Such shares may be offered pursuant to the registration statement on Form S-3 (File No. 333-272607) (the "Registration Statement"), which was declared effective by the SEC on June 20, 2023, and a related prospectus supplement filed with the SEC on July 28, 2023 (the "ATM Prospectus").
 Pursuant to the Registration Statement and the ATM Prospectus, shares having an aggregate offering price of up to \$5.0 million may be offered and sold, subject to certain SEC rules limiting the amount of shares of the Company's common stock that we may sell under the Registration Statement.
 In June 2023, we entered into an amendment to the ATM Agreement that removed the requirement that shares of our common stock may not be sold for a price lower than \$6.75 per share.
-During the three months ended June 30, 2024, we sold 75,166 shares of common stock under the ATM Agreement at an average price of \$1.42, for aggregate proceeds of \$46,190, net of commission and issuance costs.
-During the six months ended June 30, 2024, we sold 105,049 shares of common stock under the ATM Agreement at an average price of further offerings under the prospectus filed with respect to the ATM Agreement.
+During the three months ended September 30, 2024, we did not sell any shares of common stock under the ATM Agreement.
+During the nine months ended September 30, 2024, we had \$4.1 million available for future offerings under the prospectus filed with respect to the ATM Agreement.